MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

    - Client health statistics and top issue summary

-   - Client notification operation action status (how many times each is run, max number of targeted clients, and average success rate)
+   - Client notification operation action status: how many times each is run, max number of targeted clients, and average success rate

    - Count of client installations from each source location type

    - Count of client installation failures